Skip to main content

 MyExtB.2.1.0.nupkg

-1. When you publish a new version, you can see a notification icon on the status bar of Next Design to confirm that there are packages that can be updated.
+1. When you publish a new version, you can see a notification icon on the status bar of Next Design to confirm that there is a package that can be updated.

 1. Click the icon to display the [Packages] dialog.
 You can check which packages have updates and press the [Update] button to update them.